Knorcedger/generator-angular-gitignore/README.md

 # generator-angular-gitignore [![Build Status](https://travis-ci.org/Knorcedger/generator-angular-gitignore.png?branch=master)](https://travis-ci.org/Knorcedger/generator-angular-gitignore)

-A yeoman generator for the .gitignore file in Angular.js projects
+A yeoman generator for the .gitignore file in Angular.js projects.

+Beyond the typical trash files that an OS creates, a folder structure is assumed where the public folder is used to host the build files like the minified JavaScript and CSS files, and is also ignored.

 ## Installation